Las Posadas: A Joyous Mexican Christmas Tradition

 This Christmas observance, like many other things in Mexico, are a blend of cultures and customs that haven’t lost their distinctive Mexican flavor.
 Christmas is celebrated worldwide in various way, but beneath the festivitieese is the same sense of community, belonging, and quality time spent with the people you love most.

-In a continent as diverse as Latin America, Christmas traditions and consumer behavior differ significantly between markets; in Mexico, for example, celebrations of the holiday are held indoors, whereas in Brazil or Argentina, the focus is more on summer celebrations.
+In a region as divers as Latin American countries are, Christmas traditions and consumer behavior differ significantly between markets; in Mexico, and Guatemala for example, celebrations of the holiday are held indoors, whereas in Brazil or Argentina, the focus is more on summer celebrations.
 Many parts of a Latin American holiday ceremony are similar to those of a Mexican Christmas, but there is more emphasis on Christmas Day in Latin American than there is in Mexico.

 Las Posadas